 Discover Robertsons Point Lighthouse, Cremorne Reserve and the MacCallum swimming pool as you wander past picturesque gardens and impressive old mansions, only a short ferry trip away from Circular Quay.

-Lots of street parking available in the northern part of Cremorne Point, such as Hodgson Avenue and Milson Road.
-But please catch a ferry, it’s more fun!
+Lots of street parking is available in the northern part of Cremorne Point, such as Hodgson Avenue and Milson Road.

-Various bus routes (numbers 180, 225) go from the city (Wynyard) to Cremorne Point.
+Alternatively, various bus routes (numbers 180, 225) depart from the city (Wynyard) heading to Cremorne Point.

 Cremorne Point Walk

 Located only 6km from the Sydney CBD, Cremorne Point is a leafy harbourside suburb in the lower north shore.

 It was named after the mid 19th century Cremorne Gardens, a large amusement park that organised activities such as live music, dancing, archery, a shooting gallery, gymnastics and fireworks.